aberlanas/SMX-SOM/UD05-FileSystems-and-Permissions/UD05-Task-07-MountingISO.md

 # Task 01

-Using the `mount` command, mount the *iso* content from a Ubuntu Image File (or Windows Image File).
+Using the `mount` command, mount the *iso* content from the iso of *task 03* or Ubuntu Image File (or Windows Image File).
 Try to create a folder or a file in the mounted filesystem.
 What happens?
 Explain it in your own words.

 # Task 02

-Using the `mount` command, mount the *iso* content from a Ubuntu Image File (or Windows Image File).
+Using the `mount` command, mount the *iso* content from the iso of *task 03* or Ubuntu Image File (or Windows Image File).
 Now use the `mount` command whithout arguments.
 Can you see the new "**mountpoint**"?
 What are the filesystem used in order to access the iso contents?.

 # Task 03